Congratulations on deciding to immigrate to the United States!

 There’s no cap on visas for immediate relatives, but only a limited number of family preference green cards are issued each year, so you’ll have to wait for one to become available.
 Your preference category determines how long you’ll wait, ranging from a year or two for F1 applicants and up to a decade or longer for F4 applicants.
 Check the visa bulletin for up-to-date information.

 To minimize your wait time for a green card, it’s important to get the details right.
 For a flat rate, Boundless will help you fill out all your green card application forms, and connect you with an independent attorney who’ll review all your materials.
-Learn more about how Boundless can streamline your immigrant visa application, or check your eligibility for a green card today.
+Learn more about how Boundless can streamline your immigrant visa application.

 Employment-based green cards typically require that a specific U.S. employer sponsor you, or evidence that you possess extraordinary skills and training in your chosen field.